eltorocorp/nobslogger/README.md

 }()

 go func() {
-    newLoggerContext:= logService.NewContext("production", "grib-app", "foo-service", "instance 3")
-    newLoggerContext.Warn("Whoa, this is from a different context.", "Crazy details") }()
+    newLoggerContext:= logService.NewContext("second logger", "this is the second of two log contexts.") newLoggerContext.WarnD("Whoa, this is from a different context.", "Crazy details") }()
 ```